jeremytammik/JumpToPosition/README.md

 OK, I see the problem with the custom tooltips.
 Let's keep it as "on plugin click".

+Next thought, pondering how to populate the `url_dashboard` property on all the elements...

+Is there even any need at all to specify such a thing?

+Maybe a much simpler approach would be to use the existing element data, e.g., element id or element unique id, and simply append that to a constant base URL.

+So, if the base URL is something like `http://myexternalapp.com/dashboard/element`, the add-in could simply launch the browser and specify that base URL with an element id or unique id appended to it.

+That would save the entire discussion above on this topic, and simplify things quite significantly.

 ## <a name="cmdviewlistedelements"><a/> CmdViewListedElements &ndash; Create a New View Displaying Specified Elements